joe-allen/frontend-example/README.md

 Please see below for questions and comments I made along the way.

+## UPDATES:

+- Removed all references to jQuery
+- Plucked Foundation CSS @imports I was not using
+- Integrated VueJS
+- Added Vue throughout page, using app.js separate JS logic and html and import modules
+- Added more personal approach capturing user's name
+- Added 'add to cart' count update

 ## QUESTIONS:

 - What exact color should the "PERFECT BLOOD SUGAR" be?